Transient Well Testing

 - No refund will be issued if a registrant fails to attend the training course

-Medhat (Med) M. Kamal is a Senior Research Consultant and leader of the Dynamic Reservoir Characterization group with Chevron Energy Technology Company in San Ramon, California.
-An SPE Distinguished Member, he has more than 35 years of industry experience in well testing, reservoir description, and production and reservoir engineering.
+Medhat (Med) M. Kamal is a Chevron Fellow and leader of the Dynamic Reservoir Characterization group with Chevron Energy Technology Company in Houston, Texas.
+An SPE Honorary Member, he has more than 40 years of industry experience in well testing, reservoir description, and production and reservoir engineering.